halfsail/fiz/about.md

 <br>

 ### What is this whole thing about
-{{ site.name }} is a showcase of student designers doing some mind blowing design work.
+{{ site.title }} is a showcase of student designers doing some mind blowing design work.
 With the goal of helping other student design finding other designers to follow them on Instagram.

 I will admit that this website is not based on an oringal idea.
 Insert Steve Job quote here.
 But is heavily base on [@julesforrest](https://twitter.com/julesforrest) website [womenwho.design](https://womenwho.design/) after I heard of it on the [Design Detail](https://spec.fm/podcasts/design-details) podcast.
 It sounded like a cool idea, shedding light on notable women in the design field.
 I wanted to do something similar but instead I want to be inspired by other student designers who were in similar stages of there careers.